 In recent years, financial organizations and regulators have been making increasing use of formalized tools for assessment and prioritization of strategic issues.
-For instance, as far as prudential risks are concerned, Basel II capital adequacy rules have implemented "more risk-sensitive minimum capital requirements for banking organizations," and prompted banks to develop risk assessment techniques.
-In addition, certain risk-based approach frameworks have also been designed and implemented by several financial market regulators (e.g., by the Australian Securities and Investments Commission (ASIC), the United Kingdom's Financial Services Authority (FSA), and the New Zealand Securities Commission).
+For instance, as far as prudential risks are concerned, Basel II capital adequacy rules have implemented "more risk-sensitive minimum capital requirements for banking organisations," and prompted banks to develop risk assessment techniques.
+In addition, certain Risk-Based Approach frameworks have also been designed and implemented by several financial market regulators (e.g., by the ASIC in Australia, the United Kingdom's FSA, and the Securities Commission of New Zealand).

-Against this background, several elements have led the Technical Committee (TC) of the International Organization of Securities Commissions (IOSCO)3 to consider ways to reduce the complexity of its own decision making process, including:
+Against this background, several elements have led the Technical Committee of the International Organization of Securities Commissions ("IOSCO") to consider ways to reduce the complexity of its own decision making process, including:

-- (a) the wide field of IOSCO's project specifications4 and domains of activity; - (b) the intrinsically difficult assessment of costs and benefits of financial regulations; - (c) the rising number and complexity of financial risks to be addressed by regulators; - (d) the desire to improve the quality and reach of its consultation exercises.
+- (a) the wide field of IOSCO's project specifications and domains of activity; - (b) the intrinsically difficult assessment of costs and benefits of financial regulations; - (c) the rising number and complexity of financial risks to be addressed by regulators; - (d) the desire to improve the quality and reach of its consultation exercises.

-The TC has agreed that its Standing Committee on Investment Management (SC5),5 which generally focuses on collective investment schemes (CIS), could conduct a pilot exercise to
+The Technical Committee ("TC") has agreed that its Standing Committee on Investment management ("SC5"), which generally focuses on collective investment schemes ("CIS"),

-See also, Financial Services Authority-Risk-Based Analysis to Supervision of Banks-June 1998.
+See also Financial Services Authority-Risk-Based Analysis to Supervision of Banks-June 1998.